SoftInstigate/restheart-website/docs/v4/clustering.md

 **RESTHeart v4 Enterprise and OEM Editions** add a new feature to make clustering easier, without the need for any sticky session.
 This enables a fully **stateless deployment**.

-RESTHeart v4, in fact, comes with a specialized Token Manager which creates cryptographically signed tokens that can be aknowledged by any RESTHeart node in the cluster without direct communication and synchnonization among them: fast, simple and safe.
+RESTHeart v4, in fact, comes with a specialized Token Manager which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.

 ![ALB](/images/alb.png){: class="mx-auto d-block img-responsive"}

 The Enterprise license is actually cluster based: it allows by default to create a single production cluster with up to two nodes.
-For OEM licenses, as they are volume-based, we need to have a chat with potential customers about their estimated volumes, so that we can package the best possibile option.
+For OEM licenses, as they are volume-based, we need to have a chat with potential customers about their estimated volumes, so that we can package the best possible option.

-Besides, customers will receive dedicated support and documentation for clustering and load balancing RESTHeart with MongoDB in higly demanding environments.
+Besides, customers will receive dedicated support and documentation for clustering and load balancing RESTHeart with MongoDB in highly demanding environments.
 For example, we illustrate how to setup our **RESTHeart Platform Security** component (which comes with any commercial license) as a super-lightweight load balancer, **without the need to use any external product**.

 In summary, the top level steps for a highly available RESTHeart + MongoDB configuration are: